From Lady Mary’s Maid to serial killer

 RC: Yes, absolutely.
 And also she has to wrestle with the fact that she doesn’t really believe she deserves to have that place there.
 Essentially as a person she is very decent – as is Anna – and you know she wants to do the best that she can.
 But ultimately, if anyone goes anywhere near her baggage, then she goes: “I don’t deserve any of this.
 I deserve to live with the consequences of that act, even if it is an isolated act.”
 She betrayed someone.
 She hurt someone deeply and she can never take that back.

-With which Downton Abbey character would you like to hang out at a bar with the most?
+With which Downton Abbey character would you like to hang out at a pub with the most?

 RC: I suppose any of the downstairs crew.

-JF: Mr. Molesley.
-It would be good to have a quick drink at the bar with him.
+JF: Mr Molesley.
+It would be good to have a quick pint in the pub with him.
 It would be great fun.
 He would bombard you with stories.
 (Laughs.)

 If you had to choose a very special moment from the set over the last six years, what would it be …